-I didn't know when to harvest potatoes, and I visited my local garden store to talk to the product expert.
+I didn’t know when to harvest potatoes, so I visited my local garden store to talk to the product expert.
 I got some excellent information, and I decided to share it here for all of you.

 One of the common problems which many beginner potato growers run into is that the potato grows under the ground.
 It makes it hard to tell when it is ready to harvest.

 But potato gives the sign itself that it is prepared to be collected.
-The thing you need to know is to where to look for it.
+The thing you need to know is where to look for it.

 Let’s start by knowing the types of potatoes